Phytophthora ramorum: Transmission

 P. ramorum produces both resting spores (chlamydospores) and zoospores, which have flagella enabling swimming.
 P. ramorum is spread by air; one of the major mechanisms of dispersal is rainwater splashing spores onto other susceptible plants, and into watercourses to be carried for greater distances.
 Chlamydospores can withstand harsh conditions and are able to overwinter.
 The pathogen will take advantage of wounding, but it is not necessary for infection to occur.

 As mentioned above, P. ramorum does not kill every plant that can be used as a host, and these plants are most important in the epidemiology of the disease as they act as sources of inoculum.
 In California, California bay laurel (Umbellularia californica) seems to be the main source of inoculum.
 Green waste, such as leaf litter and tree stumps, are also capable of supporting P. ramorum as a saprotroph and acting as a source of inoculum.
 Because P. ramorum is able to infect many ornamental plants, it can be transmitted by ornamental plant movement.

+In nursery settings, P. ramorum is dispersed mostly between adjacent, touching plants and exposure to infested surface water.
+Long-distance dispersal is enabled by shipments of infected nursery plants, which is likely the cause for introduction into Europe and North America.